It is the fastest three hours in media, and the proof of that is that we've only got one left to go here on Friday.

 It's happening because a choice that Republicans in Congress have made.

-They've allowed these cuts to happen because they refused to budge on closing a single wasteful loophole to help reduce the deficit.
+They've allowed these cuts to happen because they refused to budge on closing a single wasteful loophole to help reduce this.

 So, Bob, with all due respect, the White House has not acknowledged this.